Barrackpore: Road

 Barrackpore Trunk Road (B.T.
-Road) (part of both SH 1 and SH 2) connects Barrackpore Chiria More with Syambazar.
+Road) (part of both SH 1 and SH 2) connects Barrackpore Chiria More with Shyambazar.
 Ghoshpara Road connects Barrackpore railway station area with Kanchrapara and goes on to link with the adjacent district of Nadia.
 Surendranath Banerjee Road connects Manirampore with Barrackpore railway station area via Barrackpore Chiria More.
 Barrackpore-Barasat Road (part of SH 2) starts at Lalkuthi and goes up to Barasat via Nilganj.
 Many buses ply along these roads.
 Barrackpore Rail Overbridge was opened in 2013 at Lalkuthi to make transport-communication easier and smoother.